Set up a backup server for Google Cloud Print

 To configure a secondary server to print documents if the primary print server fails:

-- Using Chrome, download and install the Google Cloud Print service for Windows.
+- Using Chrome, install Google Cloud Print Connector.

 - From the Start menu, open Google Cloud Print Service and click Run.